hughsie/printerd/README.md

 Orchestrating the Device, Printer, and Job objects is the PdEngine.
 The engine decides on actions, for example when to start jobs.

+IPP support is provided in the `ippd/` directory.
+This works by running a Python http.server handling the IPP requests by backing them with calls into printerd.